adeweaver/docs/src/oss/javascript/integrations/document_loaders/file_loaders/directory.md

 ## API reference

-For detailed documentation of all DirectoryLoader features and configurations head to the API reference: <https://api.js.langchain.com/classes/langchain.document_loaders_fs_directory.DirectoryLoader.html>
+For detailed documentation of all DirectoryLoader features and configurations head to the [API reference](https://api.js.langchain.com/classes/langchain.document_loaders_fs_directory.DirectoryLoader.html).